A Powerful Way You Can Help a Loved One Who Is StrugglingC. Dixon

 In the following animation, Dr. Brené Brown discusses the differences between empathy and sympathy, and urges us to connect with one another — and that can be as simple as acknowledging that you don’t know what to say.
 “Empathy is a choice,” Dr. Brown says, “and it’s a vulnerable choice, because in order to connect with you, I have to connect with something in myself that knows that feeling.”

-Learn how you can connect with someone going through a difficult time.
+Take a look at this video to see how you can connect with someone going through a difficult time.